 - mental or behavioural changes, such as memory problems or changes in personality

 - progressive weakness or paralysis on one side of the body

 - vision or speech problems

 Sometimes you may not have any symptoms to begin with, or they may develop very slowly over time.

 When to see a GP

 You may not have a brain tumour, but these types of symptoms should be checked.

 If the GP cannot identify a more likely cause of your symptoms, they may refer you to a doctor who specialises in the brain and nervous system (neurologist) for further assessment and tests, such as a brain scan.

 Brain tumours can affect people of any age, including children, although they tend to be more common in older adults.

 Causes and risks

 The cause of most brain tumours is unknown, but there are several risk factors that may increase your chances of developing a brain tumour.

 Risk factors include:

 - age – the risk of getting a brain tumour increases with age (most brain tumours happen in older adults aged 85 to 89), although some types of brain tumour are more common in children

-- radiation – exposure to radiation accounts for a very small number of brain tumours; some types of brain tumours are more common in people who have had radiotherapy, CT scans or X-rays of the head
+- radiation – exposure to radiation accounts for a very small number of brain tumours; some types of brain tumours are more common in people who have had radiotherapy, or very rarely, CT scans or X-rays of the head

 - family history and genetic conditions – some genetic conditions are known to increase the risk of getting a brain tumour, including tuberous sclerosis, neurofibromatosis type 1, neurofibromatosis type 2 and Turner syndrome